Maryland Firearm Definitions

 Semi-Automatic, Centerfire, Copycat Rifles are BANNED in Maryland.
 (Unless OWNED BEFORE 10/1/2013)

-A "Copycat" is any Semi-Automatic, Centerfire Rifle that has was not grandfathered in Maryland prior 10/1/2013, has an OVERALL Length of 29.00"+, and has no more than
+A "Copycat" is any Semi-Automatic, Centerfire Rifle that has was not grandfathered in Maryland prior 10/1/2013, has an OVERALL Length LESS THAN 29.00"+, and has more

 A) Grenade Launcher